-The sooner a person is able to seek medical help, the better.
+The sooner a person can seek medical help, the better.
 The prolongation of HIV symptoms can lead to acquired immunodeficiency syndrome (AIDS), which can be fatal.

 Although there’s no cure for HIV, steps can be taken to help treat the symptoms.
 Therefore, it’s important to consult a doctor if symptoms emerge.

-It can also be helpful to find a therapist after you’re diagnosed with HIV, in order to sort through your feelings about the future.
+It can also be helpful to find a therapist after you’re diagnosed with HIV, to help sort out your feelings about the future.
 Many people with HIV also find comfort in support groups and treatment programs, as they allow people to come together who are facing the same struggles.

 If you’re struggling with substance abuse, professional treatment is available—whether or not you have HIV.